ByteXenon/The-Tiny-Lua-Compiler/README.md

 Awesome!
 Head on over to the [the-tiny-lua-compiler.lua](the-tiny-lua-compiler.lua) file.

-### I'm back, that didn't make sense

-Ouch, I'm really sorry.
-Let me know how it can be improved, by emailing me at ddavi142@asu.edu or opening an issue on this repo.

 ### Example usage?

 Currently, the compiler only supports Lua 5.1.
 Here's an example of how you can use it: